-You can manage criteria that PingFederate evaluates to determine whether to issue an identity provider (IdP) adapter contract token for a user.
+Use the Issuance Criteria tab to manage criteria that PingFederate can evaluate to determine whether to issue an identity provider (IdP) adapter contract token for a user.

 - Go to .

-- Click the name of the existing instance you want to change in the Instance Name list.
+- Click the name of the existing instance you want to change from the Instance Name list.

 - Click .

 Depending on the selection, the Attribute Name list populates with associated attributes.
 See the following table for more information.